-6. Data Gap Investigation Work Plan and Focused Site Conceptual Model - Please prepare Data Gap Investigation Work Plan to address the technical comments listed above.
-Please support the scope of work in the Data Gap Investigation Work Plan with a focused SCM and Data Quality Objectives (DQOs) that relate the data collection to each LTCP criteria.
-For example please clarify which scenario within each Media-Specific Criteria a sampling strategy is intended to apply to.

-In order to expedite review, ACEH requests the focused SCM be presented in a tabular format that highlights the major SCM elements and associated data gaps, which need to be addressed to progress the site to case closure under the LTCP.
+- 6. Revised Data Gap Investigation Work Plan and Focused Site Conceptual Model Please prepare Revised Data Gap Investigation Work Plan to address the technical comments listed above.
+Please support the scope of work in the Revised Data Gap Investigation Work Plan with a focused SCM and Data Quality Objectives (DQOs) that relate the data collection to each LTCP criteria.
+For example please clarify which scenario within each Media-Specific Criteria a sampling strategy is intended to apply to. - In order to expedite review, ACEH requests the focused SCM be presented in a tabular format that highlights the major SCM elements and associated data gaps, which need to be addressed to progress the site to case closure under the LTCP.
 Please see Attachment A "Site Conceptual Model Requisite Elements".
-Please sequence activities in the proposed revised data gap investigation scope of work to enable efficient data collection in the fewest mobilizations possible.
+Please sequence activities in the proposed revised data gap investigation scope of work to enable efficient data collection in the fewest mobilizations possible. - 7.
+Groundwater Monitoring The subject site is required to be sampled on a quarterly basis; however, three quarterly groundwater monitoring events have not been submitted to ACEH since the last submitted report dated August 16, 2013 (however, one has been submitted to Geotracker).
+Groundwater monitoring data for the third and fourth quarter 2013, and first quarter 2014 are now overdue.
+Therefore ACEH requests that groundwater monitoring reports be submitted in accordance with the following schedule.

-7. Electronic Report and Data Upload Compliance - A review of the case file and the State's Geotracker database indicates that the site is not in compliance with previous directive letters.
-Compliance is a State requirement.
-Pursuant to California Code of Regulations, Title 23, Division 3, Chapter 16, Article 12, Sections 2729 and 2729.1, beginning September 1, 2001, all analytical data, including monitoring well samples, submitted in a report to a regulatory agency as part of the UST or LUST program, must be transmitted electronically to the SWRCB GeoTracker system via the internet.

-Mr. Niebanck RO0000061 December 31, 2013, Page 4

-In September 2004, the SWRCB adopted regulations that require electronic submittal of information for all groundwater cleanup programs, including SLIC programs.
-Beginning July 1, 2005, electronic submittal of a complete copy of all reports for all sites was required in GeoTracker.
-At present missing data and documents include, but may not be limited to, older reports, older EDF submittals, GEO\MAPS, GEO\WELL data, and all bore logs.
-Please see Attachment 1 for limited additional details, and the state GeoTracker website for full details.
-ACEH requests notification of, and a list of, the documents uploaded to Geotracker.
-Please upload all submittals to GeoTracker as well as to ACEH's ftp website by the date specified below.

-8. Request for Information - In order to support the appropriate steps and to evaluate or close the case, additional documentation is required.
-ACEH requests that you submit electronic copies of all reports, correspondence, data, etc. related to environmental investigations for this site (including Phase 1 reports) by the date identified below.
-This includes, but is not limited to, a report of site cleanup actions.